andreock/kali-on-linux/README.md

 # Kali on Linux

-Kali on Linux(KOL) is a script to install kali tools on Ubuntu, Debian, derivatives and all operating systems that use apt (no arch linux for example, which use pacman)
+Kali on Linux(KOL) is a script to install kali tools on Ubuntu, Debian, derivatives and all operating systems that use apt (no arch linux for example, because use pacman)

 ## Usage